Manhattan D.A. says he does "not oppose" a 30-day delay of Trump's "hush money" trial

 Manhattan District Attorney Alvin Bragg told a judge Thursday that his office is willing to delay the upcoming trial of former President Donald Trump by a month, a stunning turn of events just 11 days before proceedings in the "hush money" case were set to begin.
 The trial is currently scheduled to start March 25.

-Bragg said attorneys for Trump subpoenaed a U.S. attorney's office in January, which on March 4 turned over more than 73,000 pages of documents.
+Attorneys for Trump in January subpoenaed the U.S. Attorney for the Southern District of New York, which on March 4 turned over more than 73,000 pages of documents.
 The office turned over more documents Wednesday, according to Bragg's filing.

 "Yesterday, the USAO produced approximately 31,000 pages of additional records and represented that there will be another production of documents by next week," wrote Bragg, who said the documents included material his office requested more than a year ago.
 "Based on our initial review of yesterday's production, those records appear to contain materials related to the subject matter of this case."